steaks/codeducky/madelson/MedallionODataDynamicDataTables.md

 			)
 			.Concat(new[] { new KeyValuePair<string, object>("customerId", g.Key) })
 		)
-		// convert to the ODataEntity type
-		.Select(kvps => new ODataEntity(kvps))
+		// convert the KeyValuePairs to ODataEntity "dictionaries" .Select(kvps => new ODataEntity(kvps))
 		.ToArray();